Qiskit/qiskit-metapackage/README.md

 **Qiskit** is an open-source framework for working with noisy intermediate-scale quantum computers (NISQ) at the level of pulses, circuits, and algorithms.

+Qiskit is made up elements that each work together to enable quantum computing.
 This is a simple meta-package to install the elements of Qiskit altogether.

 ## Install